 Canadian tags gave me permission to commit a multitude of sins.
 Is that a parking spot?
 Not sure, well, it is now.
 I’m Canadian!
 Whose turn is it now at this 4-way stop?
 I guess I’ll go.
 I’m Canadian!

 Once I was driving down the road, looking over at a cemetery, debating whether to stop and take a photo, while simultaneously trying to read a road atlas and drink a coffee.
 A motorcycle passed me, the driver looked over and shook his head in disbelief as he cautiously passed me, allowing a wide berth, I might add.
 I am sure he expected to see a half-paralyed, blue-haired octogenarian but instead saw what should have been a capable young man.

 Being Canadian was liberating.
-It gave me permission to drive like an asshole.
+It gave me permission to drive like a Floridian.

 Aside from touring the backroads, attending weddings and permanently harming American-Canadian relations, we made time to go on a few hikes.
 I am a huge fan of national parks and at first glance there are no massive parklands in Vermont in which to explore.
 However, I realized that the entire state is a giant park, with excellent hiking trails, lakes and waterfalls scattered all over.
 The state is a true outdoor lover’s dream.

 We hiked an excellent trail to Sterling Pond in Smugglers Notch State Park.
 The area was ruggedly beautiful, with towering granite peaks.
 The park was also crowded as just about everybody in the area woke up, put on hiking boots and made a pilgrimage to the area as if drawn by some magical force.
 The next day we drove to the Northeast Kingdom, hiked Mt.
 Wheeler and only saw five other hikers.
 I also made an early morning hike to Moss Glenn Falls near Stowe and was the only person there.
 The crowds can be avoided, I learned.